Legends Magazine

-Legends Magazine is a literary and music magazine founded by writer Marcus Pan in October, 1990.
+Legends Magazine was a literary and music magazine founded by writer Marcus Pan in 1990.
+Over a 15 year period, the magazine released 150 issues.
 It covers themes of dark horror, fantasy and science fiction and surrealism in its literary scope and reviews and discusses music in the gothic, punk, heavy metal, electronica and similar darker genres.
 It also includes book reviews, DVD reviews and issues related to the goth and punk subcultures.
-The magazine has released over 150 issues and ran for 15 years, with the full text of all articles available at their online website in full.
-Legends tries to stick to a monthly publishing schedule as much as it can.

 History

 Legends magazine began in October, 1990 under the direction of Marcus Pan who continues as editor-in-chief.
 Originally started as a self-serving fanzine that covered science fiction, fantasy and gaming, it was intended to be a short lived project of three issues in length.
 It nonetheless continued and evolved, adding more work from other writers and artists as time drew on.

 Around 1996 the Legends Online site was born on the World Wide Web and eventually the text of all articles and scans of all imaging was available online.
 The magazine added such notable writers as Dan Century, Cameron Rodgers, Logan Russell and Sue Simpson to its staff who later went on to writing careers of their own.
 The musical aspect started to find its way into more mainstream sections of Legends a couple years after the website version went up.

 At this time Legends struggled to embody a music magazine format while not losing its literary side, an act that may be a failure or a success depending on whom you ask.
 The music aspect continued to grow as interviews with such artists as Alien Sex Fiend, Distorted Reality, Nashville Pussy and Dave Smalley, to name only a few, brought more widespread readers to the magazine.
 Literature and fiction is still embodied in the magazine, though months can go by before a fictional feature comes up, but music has taken hold as a major aspect of the magazine's continuing format.

 In addition to these main ideas, Legends also features the 'Off the Shelf' book review column, DVD and movie reviews, 'Horrorscopes' by Auntie PanPan and, until recently, political columnist and satirist the Mean Little Man.
 The professionalism of the magazine itself began to change in mid-2003 when editor Marcus Pan partnered with Mean Little Man productions.